TheSatoLab/CoVFit/CoVFit_CLI/ReadMe.md

 The CovFit CLI allows you to calculate fitness and DMS predictions on any standard fasta file of SARS-CoV-2 spike protein sequences from a Linux or Windows WSL2 terminal (x86_64).
 The CLI was packaged on Ubuntu 20.04 and has been tested on 18.04 and 22.04.

 ## Installation
-Download the `covfit_cli.tar.gz` file from Zenodo at `http...` and extract the contents.
+Download the `covfit_cli.tar.gz` file from Zenodo at [https://doi.org/10.5281/zenodo.10820618](https://doi.org/10.5281/zenodo.10820618) and extract the contents.

 You may be able to extract the tar.gz file by double-clicking on it in your file explorer.
 Alternatively, it can be extracted from the command line with: <br>
 `tar -xzvf path/to/folder/covfit_cli.tar.gz` <br>

 Once extracted, you'll find the covfit_cli executable inside a folder of the same name.
 No specific installation procedure is required beyond extracting the files.

 ## Running